Bundled (film)

-Bundled (2001) is Singing Chen’s directorial debut.
+Bundled (我叫阿銘啦, Wo jiao A-Ming la) is a 2001 Taiwanese film written and directed by Singing Chen.
+It was Chen's directorial debut.
 Shot in a surreal style, it focuses on a group of marginalized wanderers with no identities, who inhabit the dark corners of Taipei City.
 The only way they give meanings to their lives is through dreaming.
 Chen has characters talk in dreams or debate with each other to reflect the dialectics of reality and fantasy and explore the imaginarium of the homeless.
 Chen also infuses the film with various musical elements and has the characters convey their sense of loss and desire for belonging through singing.

 Plot

 The homeless man Ah-ming unintentionally stumbled upon a V8 camcorder in a garbage heap.
 Inside, he discovered a family recording depicting a lively and adorable little girl, surrounded by a warm atmosphere.
 Ah-ming became captivated by the images, always introducing himself to others as "I'm Ah-ming," telling everyone that the family in the video was his own, and the little girl was his granddaughter.
 But he couldn't recall where he came from or where he was headed.
 He met Yong, a man who played the moon lute after a work injury prevented him from continuing his job.
 Yong took Ah-ming back to his simple dwelling beneath an overpass.
 Ah-ming entered the footage, feeling as if he had become a part of that warm family.

 A young man named Whippersnapper who was once a one-million literary award winner.
 Now, he wandered through one dream after another.
 Reporter was the only one who remembered Whippersnapper.
 She discovered him living with the erratic Chun in an abandoned vehicle.
 Reporter made every effort to awaken Whippersnapper from his dreams, but he remained lost between reality and the dreamscapes, continuously crafting a story without a beginning or an end.

 Ah-ming walked through the crevices between buildings, along the desolate riverbank, and ventured into construction sites, crossing paths with numerous people in the underground tunnels.
 He met Yong, a man who lost his job after a work injury and played moon lute to express his bitterness.
 Ah-ming joined in singing with him, and they gradually became good friends.